IFAKA/opd/README.md

 Ok, let me explain.
 Rituals implies fear to god if you don't do the action And this primitive fear, helps me to mantain the attention, that's why since the beggining of the human story people do that (there are rituals that last days and people who practice it still remember what to do without any kind of technology)
-Requirement, believe in the consequences, don't sin
+Requirement, believe in the consequences, don't sin.

 System is the enviroment where Habit & Ritual live.
 The next following system is what i am doing: